robtuley/world.rainchasers.com/src/morocco.md

 Money
 -----

-In larger towns there are ATMs that will accept Visa, although like all these sort of countries expect some bank network problems preventing you from reliably getting at your cash (make sure you keep a cash buffer with you!).
+In larger towns there are ATMs that will accept Visa, although expect some bank network problems preventing you from reliably getting at your cash (make sure you keep a cash buffer with you!).